Index154/nyexbot/README.md

 This was my first step into Javascript, Node.js, npm, SQL and more.
 It's actually also the first Linux server I ever set up aside from simple school projects.
 Because of this there is definitely a lot of room for improvement and a bunch of bad practices at play.
 But I try my best!

+The folder info/nyex-plans contains lists of changes and features I want to work on some day.

 ## Installation guide
 ### WARNING: Currently the bot can't be cloned / installed easily since the way I arranged the file structure for it is kinda messed up.
 Some necessary files will be missing even if you clone the repo.
 I will improve this later rather than listing all the missing files here...